 But how did Moses correct the people’s false opinion that he and Aaron were murderers?
-How did the incense, which Moses instructed Aaron to bring correct the problem, and stay off the plague, which God sent to kill the Jews?
+How did the incense, which Moses instructed Aaron to bring correct the problem, and end the plague, which God sent to kill the Jews?
 Moses commanded Aaron to take the incense and stand between the living and the dead during the plague, which only temporarily stopped the plague.
 It was not until Aaron returned back to Moses that God completely halted the plague.
 What does Aaron standing there accomplish, that it stopped the plague temporarily?
 Additionally, what does his return to Moses and God at the Tent of Meeting do?
 This is where the Rashi comes in:

 Aaron seized the angel of death against its will.
 The angel said, “Leave me to do my mission.”
 Aaron said, “Moses commanded me to prevent you.”
 The angel said, “I am the messenger of God, and you are (only) the messenger of Moses.”
 Aaron said, “Moses says nothing on his own accord, rather, (he says matters only) through God.
 If you do not believe me, behold Moses and God are at the Tent of Meeting, come with me and ask” and this is the meaning of “and Aaron returned to Moses” [Num.
 17:15].
 (Rashi, Num.
 17:13).